Edward Poppe

 Edward Poppe (18 December 1890 – 10 June 1924) was a Belgian Roman Catholic priest who advocated for the frequent reception of the sacraments and established a children's league dedicated to the Eucharist; he was a strong critic of Marxism and materialism as well as rampant secularism in his region.
-He was also a dedicated pastor who was strong in his support for the rights of the common laborer and people in Ghent came to love him for all the positive work he did.
-But his time in Ghent came to close due to ill health which forced him to move though he was an extensive writer during his illnesses.
+As a writer and pastor, he advocated for the rights of common laborers.
+He started his ministry in Ghent but ill health forced him to move.

-Poppe's beatification cause commenced on 5 April 1966 under Pope Paul VI and he became titled as a Servant of God as a result while the affirmation of his life of heroic virtue saw Pope John Paul II name him as Venerable on 30 June 1986.
-That same pope beatified Poppe in Saint Peter's Square on 3 October 1999.
+Poppe's cause for beatification opened on 5 April 1966 under Pope Paul VI.
+Pope John Paul II declared him as venerable on 30 June 1986.
+The same pope beatified Poppe in Saint Peter's Square on 3 October 1999.

 Life

 Childhood and education

-Edward Joannes Maria Poppe was born in Temse on 18 December 1890 as the third of eight children to the baker Dèsirè Aloies Poppe (25.12.1851-10.01.1907) and Josepha Ogiers (31.08.1863-21.10.1947).
-One brother became a priest while five sisters were nuns and one daughter remained home alone with her mother; his siblings were:
+Edward Joannes Maria Poppe was born in Temse on 18 December 1890 as the third of eight children to the baker Dèsirè Aloies Poppe and Josepha Ogiers.
+One brother became a priest, five sisters were nuns, and one daughter remained home alone with her mother.